Mixed Index Routing

 try:

-vertices = execute_with_backoff(query)
+vertices = execute_with_backoff(routed)

 if not vertices: